rzhang0716/Data-Science/Database-SQL/readme.md

 SELECT name, Ifnull(sum(distance),0) AS travelled_distance FROM Users u LEFT JOIN Rides r ON u.id = r.user_id GROUP BY name ORDER BY travelled_distance DESC, name;

-#### Question #1251:Write an SQL query to find the average selling price for each product.average_price should be rounded to 2 decimal places.
+#### Question #1251: Write an SQL query to find the average selling price for each product.average_price should be rounded to 2 decimal places.

 SELECT p.product_id as product_id, ROUND((sum(price*units))/(sum(units)),2) as average_price FROM Prices p JOIN UnitsSold u ON p.product_id = u.product_id AND (purchase_date BETWEEN start_date AND end_date) GROUP BY p.product_id;

+#### Question #511: Write an SQL query that reports the first login date for each player
+SELECT player_id, min(event_date) as first_login FROM Activity GROUP BY player_id;